 View tunnel information of an IPsec-VPN connection

-After you create an IPsec-VPN connection, you can view the status and information of the tunnels on the details page of the IPsec-VPN connection.
+After you create an IPsec-VPN connection, you can view the status and information of the two tunnels on the details page of the IPsec-VPN connection.

 Log on to the VPN Gateway console.